Phase Three – 1981-1986: Picking Up the Pieces.

 1983’s appointment of Derek Waelend as XJ40 project director upped the ante further.
 Egan gave him powers to approve or halt any specification change on any vehicle programme, new or existing.
 He initiated the provision of a pilot production line, allowing prototypes to be built on production tools, meaning problems could be identified and remedied before production began in earnest.

 By September 1983, the first pilot-build XJ40 emerged amid the clinking of champagne glasses.
 All appeared to be set fair, former Jaguar Product Strategy Manager, Jonathan Partridge telling this author, “Ordinarily if you’d got to that stage, you’d expect to be launching in about a year’s time.”

-But once again, problems beset the programme.
+But once again, problems reared their head.
 When XJ40 was conceived, it was believed the traditional Jaguar interior was outdated.
 The car’s cabin was to be hi-tech, featuring digital instrumentation.
-What Jaguar found once they began to submit the car to extensive customer clinics, particularly the United States was that potential customers found the new style unattractive.
+What Jaguar found once they began to submit the car to extensive customer clinics, particularly the United States, was that potential customers found the new style unattractive.
 The XJ40 was losing out to one car in particular – the Series III, which according to Jonathan Partridge, caused senior management “a sharp intake of breath”.

-This made the 1984 appointment of Geoff Lawson as Jaguar’s Design Director a significant move, his first task being to enact a trim enhancement programme to put traditional materials back into XJ40’s cabin.
+This made the 1984 appointment of Geoff Lawson as Jaguar’s Design Director a significant move, his first task being to oversee a trim enhancement programme to put traditional materials back into XJ40’s cabin.
 With lengthy lead-times from component suppliers, it was to be an especially onerous task.